simonsobs/ocs/tests/README.rst

 docker images built prior to running the tests.
 You can build all of the docker images from the root of the ocs repo::

-  $ docker-compose build
+  $ docker compose build

 However, if you're making changes to the core of OCS, having to rebuild all images with every change prior to running the tests quickly becomes time consuming.
 To avoid having to do the rebuild, you can mount the local copy of ocs over the one in the container, located at ``/app/ocs/``.
-To do this, add a new volume to the docker-compose file in this tests directory for the Agent/container you are working on.
+To do this, add a new volume to the docker compose file in this tests directory for the Agent/container you are working on.
 For example, in the fake-data-agent::

   fake-data1: